public-key-cryptography/public-key-editor/README.md

 	computing.
 The Rabin cipher can never be broken because factorization will always be harder than multiplication, but the key size would have to be at least 1 megabit if the running time of the algo- rithm is O(n^3) multi-precision multiplications or O(n^4.58) single-precision multiplications or op- erations.
-A 1 M bit key would only require O(1) == O(n^0) multi-precision multiplications or O(n^ 1.58) single-precision multiplications for encryption.
+The fastest algorithm could not be faster than prime number generation which requires O( n^4) or O(n^3.58) operations.
+A 1 M bit key would only require O(1) == O(n^0) multi-precision multi- plications or O(n^1.58 == log2(3) == log(3)/log(2)) single-precision multiplications for encryption.
 	(No key size is secure for RSA because the coprime root extraction problem is completely broken.
 	This means that the function can be inverted as fast as it can be computed.)

 	If an integer cipher is not based on the integer factorization / discrete log problem, then there is no need to factor the modulus or solve the discrete log problem.
 For example, the integer cipher y =